Bakery Style Double Chocolate Chip Cookies

 - Cover the bowl with plastic and place in the fridge to chill for at least 3 hours or up to 48 hours.

-- Once ready to bake, preheat the oven to 350F (180C of 170C fan forced) degrees.
+- Once ready to bake, preheat the oven to 375℉ (190℃).
 Line 2 cookie sheets with parchment paper or a silicone baking mat.

 - Take the dough out of the fridge.
 If it's been in the fridge overnight, let it sit on the counter for about 10 minutes first.
-Then form the dough into balls with about 3-4 tablespoons of dough each (about ¼ cup or a little less.
+Then form the dough into balls with about ¼ cup of dough each.
+I use a kitchen scale for uniform dough balls – each of mine weighed about 3.5 ounces (100 grams).

 - Place the dough balls 3 inches apart on the lined cookie sheets.
 Bake 1 sheet at a time in the middle of the oven for 12-14 minutes, or until the tops look just set.